Outlined below is a selection of our research facilities:

-Combining their respective expertise, our researchers have formed the groups that create the core research capability of the Centre for Carbon, Water and Food.
+Combining their respective expertise, our researchers have formed the groups that create the core research capability of our Camden Facility, based in the Centre for Carbon, Water and Food.
 It’s an approach we believe positions us to deliver faster, deeper and more meaningful research outcomes.

 The Sydney node of the ARC Industrial Transformation Research Hub – Legumes for Sustainable Agriculture (LSA) is based within the Centre for Carbon, Water and Food at the Camden Campus of the University of Sydney.
 Led by the University of Sydney, LSA is a national research program focussed on grain legume productivity.
 Its research is targeted at addressing common abiotic stresses (drought, heat, salinity and flooding) that constrain Australian grain legume producers.

 LSA is funded by the Australian Research Council under the Industrial Transformation Research Hub program, the Grains Research and Development Corporation, various universities (see below), state agricultural departments (NSW Government, Government of South Australia) and a private research entity, the NSW Wheat Research Foundation.

 LSA is a national program with research nodes at the following universities and agencies: the University of Sydney, Australian National University, the University of Adelaide, the University of Western Australia, Flinders University of South Australia and the South Australian Research and Development Institute.
 We also have an external partnership with North Carolina State University.